ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ## [CSS] How to handle focus with :focus-visible

-Only show `:focus` ring with keyboard navigation, not with clicks or taps.
+Only show the `:focus` ring with keyboard navigation, not with clicks or taps.

 ```css
 /* Default for browsers that don't support it yet */